mikeizbicki/twitter_postgres_indexes/README.md

     You must pass all the test cases to get any credit.
     (They should already be passing, so this will be easy.)

-    If your queries take longer than 4 seconds, you will lose 2 points per second.
+    If your queries take more than a full second longer than 4 seconds, you will lose 2 points per second.

 1. The denormalized sql queries are worth 16 points.

     You must pass all the test cases to get any credit.

-    If your queries take longer than 4 seconds, you will lose 2 points per second.
+    If your queries take more than a full second longer than 4 seconds, you will lose 2 points per second.

 The grader will check the `results.*` files in your github repos to grade your timing.